Health-focused Management

 Helping balance work and treatment

-We also continue to help balance work and treatment for disease with the support of industrial physicians.
-We offer a health consultation and guidance for employees worried about their illness, such as not knowing the best action to take or when unable to understand the intention of the doctor, etc. If some special working arrangement is required for an employee, we discuss with the workplace and Human Resource Division to suit the requirements of the situation.
+We continue to help balance work and disease treatment with the support of occupational physicians.
+We offer a health consultation and guidance for employees who are worried about their illness, such as not knowing the best action to take or when they are unable to fully understand the explanations of the doctor, etc. If some special working arrangement is required for an employee, we discuss with the workplace and Human Resource Division to suit the requirements of the situation.
 Due to these systems that support treatment of illnesses, including cancer, it is no longer uncommon to continue working during strong treatment.
 We also revised the Guidebook to Help Balance Work and Medical Treatment by compiling related information and concrete examples.
 The up-to-date book was published on the internal bulletin board to make it accessible to employees whenever they need it.

 Support for employees at overseas bases

-At our overseas bases, our industrial physicians go overseas every year to make the rounds, conducting health interviews with all employees working overseas, including their families if they so desire.
-Due to the COVID-19 pandemic, we once again conducted interviews, etc., in fiscal 2021 online or through emails.
-Feedback on the stress survey results for the organization that was conducted in person was also given online.
+At our overseas bases, our occupational physicians go overseas every year to make the rounds, conducting health interviews with all employees working overseas, including their families if they so desire.
+Until the first half of fiscal 2022, we were responding online and by e-mail due to the spread of COVID-19, but in the second half of the year, we resumed overseas patrols and conducted in-person interviews.
 We continue to provide information regarding infection and health improvements.

 Mental Health Initiatives

-Mental health can also have a significant influence on work productivity and is an important issue to maintain the health of employees.
+Mental health can also have a significant influence on maximizing work performance and is an important issue to maintain the health of employees.
 With the wider spread of teleworking and changes in the social environment, mental health care has also become increasingly important.
 Upon formulating VISION 2030, Mitsui Chemicals has defined the “frequency of absences from work due to mental health disorders,” which we have been monitoring, as one of our management metrics and set the target frequency for fiscal 2030 to be 0.25.
-We raise mental health awareness among employees through mental health initiatives, such as training (for new employees, management staff, line managers, self-care training programs, etc.).
-We also conduct interviews, offer counselling by industrial physicians, and use the results of the stress survey to further improve the working environment.
+Although the number of new cases of mental illness decreased in fiscal 2022, the percentage of those with six months or more of absence from work increased, pushing up the overall number of days of absence from work.
+This also increased the overall frequency of absences from work due to health disorders.
+Although the condition of the employee depends largely on the individual, we will continue to support their recovery and return to work through various training programs (e.g., self-care training for new employees, managers, line managers, etc.), interviews with occupational physicians, counseling, and stress surveys, while steadily promoting improvements in the workplace environment.

 Training, interview, and counselling

-In addition to training, new employees (including new graduates, midcareer hires, and contractor hires) undergo e-learning on communication courses for a fixed period after entering the Company.
-For two years after entering the Company, we also provide appropriate support regarding employee work-related lifestyles, which involves industrial physicians, etc., interviewing all new employees every six months to determine the status of communications regarding their lifestyle, health, supervisor, and colleagues, and provide advice as needed.
-We are providing personal interviews and counseling either online or by phone since the outbreak of the COVID-19 pandemic.
+In addition to training, e-learning on communication is provided to new hires (not only new graduates, but also career and temporary hires).
+For two years after entering the Company, we also continue to provide appropriate support.
+Occupational physicians, etc., interview all new employees every six months to determine the status regarding their lifestyle, health, communications with their supervisor, and colleagues, and provide advice as needed.
+We also offer trial counseling to make it easier to take advantage of counseling services.

-In addition, inclusion lecture meetings have also been held recently.
-These meetings aim to create a culture to accept people with diverse characteristics and personalities, as well as those in the course of illness treatment, into workplaces.
+In addition, inclusion study sessions have also been held.
+These sessions aim to create a culture to accept people with diverse characteristics and personalities, as well as those in the course of illness treatment, into workplaces.

 Stress survey

 In addition to our simple occupational stress survey, since 2011 we have conducted a workplace stress questionnaire (occupational stress and mental health) to provide hints for improving the workplace, with nearly all employees replying to.
 Beyond providing individuals with feedback, managers in each workplace are also given details of the results of their organization useful for improving workplace conditions.
 We have also formulated and implemented stress reduction plans (communication improvement plans) in workplaces deemed to be particularly susceptible to high stress levels by conducting interviews with managers and members of such workplaces.
-Moreover, we are working to identify good practices in workplaces with a positive mental health environment and improving work conditions over time, with interviews with and documents released by representatives of these workplaces made available via the intranet in order to apply them to other workplaces throughout the Company.
+Moreover, we are working to identify good practices in workplaces with a positive mental health environment and we are improving work conditions over time.
+Interviews with, and documents released by, representatives of these workplaces are made available via the intranet in order to apply them to other workplaces throughout the Company.

 In fiscal 2018, we introduced a dedicated system, through which the survey results of individuals and organizations can be checked on a website.
 The new stress questionnaire is helping workplaces to undertake voluntary actions to improve working conditions and many workplaces that actively utilize the survey results is increasing.
-As a result, the percentage of workplaces with low noticeable stress levels and are considered to be functioning well in various categories rose from 22.1% in fiscal 2015 to 50.0% in fiscal 2021.
-Workplaces where there was judged to be a “high level of perceived stress, concern that specific workplace measures may not be working” decreased, from 8.7% to 3.5%.
+The survey results revealed that in fiscal 2022, “there was low sensory stress and the various functions in the workplace were good” for 47.3% of workplaces and “there were high sensory stress and concerns about the functioning of the system” for 4.6% of workplaces.

-With regards to human resource management, we are enhancing the contents of our leadership training programs, which improve the working environment by creating a better workplace atmosphere.
-In fiscal 2022, we will try to improve workplace culture by collecting good practices according to environmental changes.
+With regard to human resource management, we are enhancing the contents of our leadership development programs and mental health training for new management employees and line managers.
+We believe that this has contributed to improving the working environment and creating a better workplace atmosphere.
+In fiscal 2023, we will try to improve the workplace culture by collecting good practices according to environmental changes.

 Fiscal 2021 New Workplace Stress Survey Results (Mitsui Chemicals, Inc. and Contracted Affiliates)

-*Each dot in the graph represents a workplace (department level at the Head Office, section level at offices).
+*Each dot in the graph represents a workplace (department level at the Head Office, section level at business site).

 A measurement on the subjective sensory scale of workload, sense of control, and empathy from superior and co coworkers.